Onduparaka FC: 2016–17 season

 Onduparaka ended their first Azam Uganda Premier League season in 5th place on 45 points.
 Despite a negative goal difference, Ondu managed 11 wins, 12 draws and 7 losses in 30 games.
 At the Uganda Premier League Awards on 27 July 2017, Muhammad Shaban was included in the Azam UPL Team of the Year.
-During that season, each player in the list received 250,000 UgX courtesy of Betway.
+During that season, each player in the list received 250,000 UgX.
 Meanwhile, Ondu fans were voted the Best Fans in the same gala at Kampala's Imperial Royale.

 2017–18 season

 Shaban and Rashid Toha were sponsored for trials in South Africa but returned in the middle of July 2017.
 During pre-season with some new players, Onduparaka won 1–0 in their first friendly before beating Nyowa Young Elephants 4–1 with goals from Caesar Okhuti, Dickens Okwi and newcomer Karim Ndugwa who netted a brace.
 Then they visited Masindi (1–1, Ndugwa again) and Hoima.
 In the rain on Eid Adha Day (1 September 2017), Ondu beat JKS 3–0 with goals from Agau, Gadinho and Shaban who was returning from injury.
 Three days later, Betway announced a 600 Million Shilling sponsorship package for Onduparaka's transport and player welfare.
 7 September, they would face Jinja Kirinya SS in a friendly.